stride3d/stride-docs/en/contributors/documentation/content.md

 ### Bootstrap Customization

-We utilize the `modern` template provided by docfx, which employs the [Bootstrap](https://getbootstrap.com/) framework, version **5.3**.
-This includes the dark theme, enabled by docfx.
+We utilize the `modern` template provided by Docfx, which employs the [Bootstrap](https://getbootstrap.com/) framework, version **5.3**.
+This includes the dark theme, enabled by Docfx.

 > [!IMPORTANT]
 > Prioritize the use of Bootstrap's inherent styling before integrating any custom styles.
 You should be familiar with [Bootstrap Utilities](https://getbootstrap.com/docs/5.3/utilities/api/) which help you to achieve most of the styling requirements.